 (pp. 32 line #29)

-The RR IE may be used to signal ranging round information for the current ranging round or ranging round information for the next ranging roundaccording to the description in section 6.9.7.3.3.
+The RR IE may be used to signal ranging round information for the current ranging round or ranging round information for the next ranging round, in both block-based mode and hyper block mode according to the description in section 6.9.7.3.3.
+However, in case of hyper block mode, the "next ranging block" or “ranging block i+1” mentioned in section 6.9.7.3.3 does not specify the next ranging block in the current hyper block (k), but rather specifies the ranging block in the next hyper block with the same block index as the current ranging block (i.e., ranging block i in hyper block k+1).

 …